aring87/Encoded-Command-Analyzer/README.md

 ## Detection Templates

-Version 24 adds starter detection templates.
+The tool can generate starter detection templates.

 When suspicious decoded content matches known patterns, the tool can suggest starter detection templates such as: